raspibolt/raspibolt/bonus/bitcoin/white-paper.md

 has_toc: false
 ---

-## Bonus guide: Download the bitcoin whitepaper directly from your node's blockchain data
+## Bonus guide: Download the bitcoin whitepaper directly from your own blockchain
 {: .no_toc }

 ---